brainaxe1995/vendor-flow-connect/README.md

 ### 2. Portal Configuration

 **Login Credentials:**
-- Any email/password combination works (demo authentication)
+Login is handled through Supabase.
+You must sign in with a valid account created in your Supabase project.
-- Use Admin or Supplier role as needed
+Use Admin or Supplier role as needed

 **API Configuration:**
 1. Login to the portal